KSP-KOS/KOS/doc/source/structures/misc/pidloop.rst

     // Create a loop with default parameters
     // kp = 1, ki = 0, kd = 0
-    // maxValue = maximum number value, extraunwind = false.
+    // maxoutput = maximum number value
+    // minoutput = minimum number value
     SET PID TO PIDLOOP().

     // Other constructors include:
     SET PID TO PIDLOOP(KP).
     SET PID TO PIDLOOP(KP, KI, KD).
+    // you must specify both minimum and maximum output directly.
-    SET PID TO PIDLOOP(KP, KI, KD, MAXOUTPUT).
+    SET PID TO PIDLOOP(KP, KI, KD, MINOUTPUT, MAXOUTPUT).
-    SET PID TO PIDLOOP(KP, KI, KD, MAXOUTPUT, EXTRAUNWIND).

-    // PIDLOOP's max value is symmetric, if you require an asymmetric
-    // limit, you must apply an output offset yourself.
-The following
-    // code will set OUT to a value between 0 and 1.
+    // remember to update both minimum and maximum output if the value changes symmetrically SET LIMIT TO 0.5.
-    SET OFFSET TO 0.5.
+    SET PID:MAXOUTPUT TO LIMIT.
-    SET PID:MAXOUTPUT TO 0.5.
+    SET PID:MINOUTPUT TO -LIMIT.

+    // call the update suffix to get the output
-    SET OUT TO PID:UPDATE(TIME:SECONDS, IN) + OFFSET.
+    SET OUT TO PID:UPDATE(TIME:SECONDS, IN).

+    // you can also get the output value later from the PIDLoop object SET OUT TO PID:OUTPUT.

 Please see the bottom of this page for information on the derivation of the loop's output.